Optimizing Molecules using Efficient Queries from Property Evaluations: Introduction

 In this paper, we propose a novel \textbf{Q}uery-based \textbf{M}olecule \textbf{O}ptimization (QMO) framework, as illustrated in Figure \ref{fig:QMO_system}.
+In this context, a query to a designed loss function for QMO gives the corresponding numerical value obtained through the associated property evaluations.
+Efficiency refers to the performance of the optimization results given a query budget.
 QMO uses an encoder-decoder and external guidance, but it differs from existing works in the following aspects: (i) QMO is a generic end-to-end optimization framework that reduces the problem complexity by decoupling representation learning and guided search.
 It applies to any \textit{plug-in} (pre-trained) encoder-decoder with continuous latent representations.
-It also incorporates multiple predictions and evaluations made directly at the molecule sequence level into guided search without further model fitting. (ii) To achieve efficient end-to-end optimization with discrete molecule sequences and their continuous latent representations, QMO adopts a novel query-based guided search method based on zeroth order optimization \cite{ghadimi2013stochastic,liu2020primer}, a technique that performs efficient mathematical optimization using only function evaluations (see Section \ref{sec_ZO_opt} in the Supplementary Material for more details).
-Its query-based guided search enables direct optimization over the property evaluations provided by chemical informatics/simulation software packages or prediction APIs.
+It is also a unified and principled approach that incorporates multiple predictions and evaluations made directly at the molecule sequence level into guided search without further model fitting. (ii) To achieve efficient end-to-end optimization with discrete molecule sequences and their continuous latent representations, QMO adopts a novel query-based guided search method based on zeroth order optimization \cite{ghadimi2013stochastic,liu2020primer}, a technique that performs efficient mathematical optimization using only function evaluations (see Section \ref{sec_ZO_opt} in the Supplementary Material for more details).
+Its query-based guided search enables direct optimization over the property evaluations provided by chemical informatics/simulation software packages or prediction APIs, and it supports guided search with exact property evaluations that only operate at the molecular sequence level instead of latent representations or surrogate models.
 To the best of our knowledge, this work is the first study that facilitates molecule optimization by disentangling molecule representation learning and guided search, and by exploiting zeroth order optimization for efficient search in the molecular property landscape.
+The success of QMO can be attributed to its data efficiency, by exploiting the latent representations learned from abundant unlabeled data and the guidance for property prediction trained on relatively limited labeled data.